-Angler checks from the Washington (WDFW) and Oregon (ODFW) departments of Fish and Wildlife:
+Angler checks from the Washington Department of Fish and Wildlife (WDFW) and Oregon Department of Fish and Wildlife (ODFW):

-Lower Columbia — Longview, eight bank rods with no sturgeon.
+Lower Columbia — Longview, one bank rod with no sturgeon.
 (WDFW)

-Kalama, four bank rods with no sturgeon; four boaters with one sublegal sturgeon released.
+Vancouver, three bank rods with no sturgeon; eight boaters with seven sublegals released.
 (WDFW)

 North Bonneville, one bank rod with no sturgeon.
 (WDFW)

 Mid-Columbia — Bonneville pool, 58 bank rods with five legal sturgeon kept and 83 sublegals released; nine boaters with five legal sturgeon kept plus 11 legal and 84 sublegals released; three boaters with no walleye.
 (WDFW)

 The Dalles pool, 47 bank rods with one legal sturgeon kept plus one oversize and five sublegals released; 29 boaters with four legal sturgeon kept plus one legal, three oversize and 62 sublegals released; eight boaters with five steelhead kept and three wild steelhead released.
 (WDFW)

 John Day pool, 23 bank rods with no sturgeon; 10 boaters with one oversize and two sublegal sturgeon released; one boater with no walleye.
 (WDFW)

 Cowlitz — Fifty-seven bank rods with eight steelhead kept and four released; 13 boaters with six steelhead kept and one released.
 All the catch was near the trout hatchery.
 (WDFW)